DavideCarvalho/monad.ts/README.md

 ```

 ## Monad Types
-Since Monads can throw error and stop your bind chain (like the cases we saw on either), they have two types to tell if everything ocurred alright or not:
+Since Monads can throw error and stop your bind chain (like the cases we saw on either), they have two types to tell if everything ocurred okay or not:
 - Just: Monad is a Maybe if your value on `Monad.of(value)` is a valid value or your operations ocurred until the end
 - Nothing: If you pass a falsey value for Monad.of, like null, or an empty array, your Monad will be Nothing.
 If an error occured during any of your bindings, the result of your Monad will be a Nothing Monad.